fred-mba/alx-system_engineering-devops/0x01-shell_permissions/README.md

 101-symbolic_link_permissions: chown -h vincent:staff changes the owner and the group owner of _hello to vincent and staff.
 The -h affect symbolic links instead of any referenced file.

-102-if_only: chown --from=guillaume:betty hello ==> changes the owner of the file hello to betty only if it is owned by the user guillaume.
+102-if_only: chown --from=guillaume betty hello ==> changes the owner of the file hello to betty only if it is owned by the user guillaume.